ymolists/website/gitpod/docs/self-hosted/latest/index.md

   For your Gitpod installation you need a properly configured domain.
 The domain itself and the wildcard subdomain `*.example.com`, `*.ws.example.com` (replace `example.com` with your Gitpod domain) need to point to the cluster ingress.

 - **Gitpod product license** <br />
-  To install Gitpod, you need a license.
-We provide a community license for free (right click and save link as [here](https://raw.githubusercontent.com/gitpod-io/gitpod/main/install/licenses/Community.yaml)).
-To get an enterprise license, [fill out this form](/enterprise-license).
+  To install Gitpod, you need a license which you can get [here](/community-license).

 ## Getting Started